 Have an in-depth analysis with data.
 This is the part where you start using the numbers and details from the graph.

-Do not go off-task and speculate/ write about what you think but is not in the graph.
-Do not write: I think there was an increase in unemployment because of the global economic crisis.
-Women socialize more because unlike men they enjoy talking with the girlfriends and.
-There are more and more TVs in households, for example my family loves watching TV and we have 3 TVs ourselves.
-You just need the analyse the data and write a very dry and boring report!
+.
+Do not write: You just need the analyse the data and write a very dry and boring report!

 Have at least 150 words, if you do not reach your word count you will be penalized and your score will go down.